jlchang/2024-05-09-Unix_Shell_pilot/episodes/03-working-with-files.md

 ## Exercise

-Starting in the `shell_data/untrimmed_fastq/` directory, do the following:
+Starting in your home directory directory, do the following:

 1. Make sure that you have deleted your backup directory and all files it contains.
-2. Create a backup of each of your FASTQ files using `cp`.
+2. Create a backup of each of our FASTQ files using `cp`.
 (Note: You'll need to do this individually for each of the two FASTQ files.
 We haven't learned yet how to do this with a wildcard.)
 3. Use a wildcard to move all of your backup files to a new backup directory.